 - — Order your AR driving record via mail ONLY IF you lost your Texas driver’s license or you have never had a Texas license.

-- — Sign the Occupational License application at our office.
-You can schedule an appointment online.
+- — Sign the Occupational License application at our office or virtually.
+Email us to schedule an appointment.

 - — Research SR-22 options.

 - — Pay the filing fee, reinstatement fee, or purchase SR-22 or your driving record online until we e-mail you an update the afternoon of the hearing.
 The DPS attorney may ask the Judge for a continuance or the hearing could be dismissed altogether.